marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.2.7 Added customizer controls (to change colors), added the ability to view a configuration from the cart.
+* 1.2.7 The configurator is now compatible with the major multilingual plugins (WPML, Polylang) and multi currency plugins.